The Origin, Evolution and Functions of the Human Mind

 - Asking the right questions (the wording of the question often predetermines the final answer)

-- Initiation of the right search or suitable experiment
+- Initiation of the right search or the invention of a suitable experiment

 - Pattern recognition among multiple observations or results

-- Finding or defining new concepts or structures
+- Finding or defining new mental concepts or practical structures

-- Building a new or expanded system of thought or perceptions
+- Building a new or expanded system of thought, perceptions, or construction

 .

 Human creativity during human evolution was halting at first,.
-But creativity became increasingly appreciated, especially in the Western societies, and progressed more rapidly, especially in our time – leading to an overtaking or replacing of natural evolution, as in the genetic modification of plants and animals.
+But creativity became increasingly appreciated, especially in Western societies, and progressed more rapidly in our time – leading to an overtaking of natural evolution, as in the genetic modification of plants and animals.

 .